 Have you ever had a day when you just didn’t want to get out of bed?
 Sure, lots of folks have those kind of days, but I’m not talking about the kind where the bed is just so comfy you don’t want to get up.

 There’s another kind of “don’t wanna get out of bed”.
 The kind where getting up means facing the world and wondering if it’s actually worth it.
 You’ve got a churning in your stomach and the mere thought of venturing out of bed paralyzes you.

 This is depression.
 If you’ve ever had it, you’ll know exactly what I’m talking about.
 And if you’ve never had it, I hope you never do.

 How do I know how depression feels?
 Because it happened to me.
 And to Billy Joel, Harrison Ford, Brooke Shields and JK Rowling.
 In fact, many very creative people suffer from depression or are bi-polar.
-In the video at the right, Steven Colbert interviews Nassir Ghaemi who wrote a book called “A First Rate Madness” where he talks about the links between great leaders and mental illness.
+In the video below, Steven Colbert interviews Nassir Ghaemi who wrote a book called “A First Rate Madness” where he talks about the links between great leaders and mental illness.